rajuj6/tagoveCocoaPods/README.md

 `Optional`

+- `changeConnectionStatus:` - When device tagove server connection state change.
+One parameter is status (ConnectionStatus enum).

 - `changeAgentStatus: andStatus:` - When any agent status update.
 First paramater is agentID and second is status (AgentStatus enum).

 - `updateUnreadCount:` - When receive chat message count will be increase.
 First paramater is integer count of unread message(s).

+Note: If you call methos `showSupport:` method on `ConnectionStatus.connecting` status then it will show error in Log `Tagove Error!
+Session not started yet.`

 ## License